Revised November 26, 2017

 - When reading about it, it may make sense that anicca means, “that we cannot maintain anything to our satisfaction”.
 And from the examples given, one can see that truth of that statement.
 But that is just the start.
 One just has just been informed of what anicca is.
-Now one has to “see it with wisdom”.
+Now one has to “see it with wisdom”, in order to get to the Sōtapanna stage.
 This is what is called “dassanena pahathabba” or “start seeing things as they are”.

 - Let us take an example to illustrate this important difference.
 Suppose a person from a remote region in the Amazon forest, who has never seen an apple, is shown an apple.
 He would not know what it is.
 If we give him the apple to hold and teach him the word “apple”, now he knows what an apple is, but only in the sense that if he is shown an apple again, he will say “that is an apple”.
 But he would still not know how it tastes.
 He will have to eat some apples to get an idea of its flavor.
 He may still not know how to identify a “ripened apple” that will taste better, etc. All that comes when he gets to experience apples at various stages of “ripeness” and even different varieties.